Here’s The Tee: 6 Best Golf Courses in the Greater Grand Forks Area

 If you’re anything like me, you love to golf.
 With that being said, if you consistently hit good shots, speak kindly to your clubs, and have never considered listing your putter on Facebook marketplace in the clubhouse parking lot after a round, we may not have quite as much in common.
 Regardless, whether you’re a competitor or a casual golfer, here are my recommendations on the best places to play that beautiful game that giveth and taketh away.

-2. Lincoln Golf Course
+Lincoln Golf Course in Grand Forks at dusk.

-3. Grand Forks Country Club
+Best Golf Courses in Grand Forks: Grand Forks Country Club

-5. Valley Golf Course
+Valley Golf Course in Grand Forks.

 What’s up world!
 My name is Will West and I’m from Pineville, Louisiana.
 I went to college at Ole Miss and the Air Force decided that I was moving to North Dakota after graduation – a decision I couldn’t be happier with!
 I am 24 years old and have lived in Grand Forks for the last two years.
 I love watching sports, listening to live music, making new friends, and trying new things.
 Luckily, Grand Forks caters to all of those!
 I hope you like the reads and that we bump into each other someday!
 Until then, keep enjoying life!